Complications of pregnancy

-Complications of pregnancy are health problems that are related to pregnancy.
+Complications of pregnancy are health problems that are related to or arise during pregnancy.
 Complications that occur primarily during childbirth are termed obstetric labor complications, and problems that occur primarily after childbirth are termed puerperal disorders.
+While some complications improve or are fully resolved after pregnancy, some may lead to lasting effects, morbidity, or in the most severe cases, maternal or fetal mortality.

+Common complications of pregnancy include anemia, gestational diabetes, infections, gestational hypertension, and pre-eclampsia.
+Presence of these types of complications can have implications on monitoring lab work, imaging, and medical management during pregnancy.

 Severe complications of pregnancy, childbirth, and the puerperium are present in 1.6% of mothers in the US, and in 1.5% of mothers in Canada.
 In the immediate postpartum period (puerperium), 87% to 94% of women report at least one health problem.
 Long-term health problems (persisting after six months postpartum) are reported by 31% of women.

-In 2016, complications of pregnancy, childbirth, and the puerperium resulted globally in 230,600 deaths, down from 377,000 deaths in 1990.
-The most common causes of maternal mortality are maternal bleeding, postpartum infections including maternal sepsis, hypertensive diseases of pregnancy, obstructed labor, and pregnancy with abortive outcome, which includes miscarriage, ectopic pregnancy, and elective abortion.
+In 2016, complications of pregnancy, childbirth, and the puerperium resulted in 230,600 deaths globally, down from 377,000 deaths in 1990.
+The most common causes of maternal mortality are maternal bleeding, postpartum infections including sepsis, hypertensive diseases of pregnancy, obstructed labor, and unsafe abortion.

-A complication of pregnancy is gestational diabetes, and the rising trend of obesity in females makes this a risk factor for its development.
-Obesity is also a risk factor for pre-eclampsia.
-There is no clear distinction between complications of pregnancy and symptoms and discomforts of pregnancy.
-However, the latter do not significantly interfere with activities of daily living or pose any significant threat to the health of the mother or baby.
-Still, in some cases, the same basic feature can manifest as either a discomfort or a complication depending on the severity.
-For example, mild nausea may merely be a discomfort (morning sickness), but if severe and with vomiting causing water-electrolyte imbalance it can be classified as a pregnancy complication (hyperemesis gravidarum).
+Complications of pregnancy can sometimes arise from abnormally severe presentations of symptoms and discomforts of pregnancy, which usually do not significantly interfere with activities of daily living or pose any significant threat to the health of the birthing person or fetus.
+For example, morning sickness is a fairly common mild symptom of pregnancy that generally resolves in the second trimester, but hyperemesis gravidarum is a severe form of this symptom that sometimes requires medical intervention to prevent electrolyte imbalance from severe vomiting.